 The bad thing is that these files take up a lot of hard drive space, and the edited videos are even bigger than the source videos.
 Hard drives, cloud storage space, and other storage media are used to store all the data, but everything gets worse when you want to upload that brand new movie to a video hosting service like YouTube, and it takes forever to load.
 How about resizing the videos to get a smaller capacity while maintaining the same quality?

 How To Resize Videos Without Losing Quality

 Video editing programs are very important for every user in their attempt to make the best video that matches their vision.
 Users can use them to make simple operations, like cutting the video into pieces, trimming them with others, arranging the clips across the timeline, and much more, and even to do complex ones, like adding effects and filters.
 Also, they can be used to convert and resize videos to gain a little more free space on your hard drive or to upload them faster on your favorite websites.

 Avidemux is a free and open-source video editing application that can also be used for post-processing and many other operations.
 It can do cutting, encoding, filtering operations, and more while using a simple interface that beginners can easily understand.
 In addition, the program is compatible with almost every operating system (Windows, Mac OS, or Linux) and platform.

 It’s demonstrated that with proper customization settings, Avidemux can transform an 8 GB raw video to a 200 MB video without spotting any noticeable difference between them.

-So, don’t dawdle anymore and follow the next guide, which explains how you can use this application to resize your videos and at the same time maintain its quality:
+So, don’t dawdle anymore and follow the next guide, which explains how you can use this application to resize your videos and at the same time maintain their quality:

 - Go to Avidemux’s official page and download the program that corresponds with your operating system.
 Two mirrors are available, select one and start downloading.